I tried to register my kid(s) last year and the program was full! Why can’t you take more kids?

-Thanks to a few generous people, we do have few bikes to loan to riders.
+Thanks to a few generous people, we do have few bikes to loan to older riders.
 In addition, we have the support of 2 amazing local bike shops (Owenhouse Cycling and Bangtail Bikes).
 Please reach out.

 Also check-out the Gallatin Valley Bike Club’s Bike Swap in the spring as well as the Bike Kitchen.

 We have great trails in Bozeman – Why don’t you take the kids to more trails?!